meowmeowcode/orlok/src/lib.md

 Note that here we use the `F` struct for filtering entities.
 It has different methods for different conditions.
-For example, if we want to find a user with the letter "o" in their name, we can do something like this:
+For example, if we want to find a character with the letter "h" in their name, we can do something like this:

 ```rust
 # use tokio_test;